0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 Why should we care ? it's important to keep caching in mind before we are moving on to designing our file-system filter. <br/>

 ## A few words regarding Paging I/O
+Paging I/O is essentially a term used to describe I/O initiated by either the Mm or Cc.
 For paging reads , it means the page is being read via the demand paging mechanism, and rather than the virtual address of a buffer we are given an MDL that describes the newly allocated physical pages , the read is of course non cached as it must be satisifed from storage<br/>
 For paging writes , it means something within the Virtual Memory System (either Mm or Cc) is requesting that data within the given physical pages will be written back to storage by the file-system driver , much like with a paging read , to flush out dirty pages the O/S builds an MDL to describe the physical pages of the mapping and sends the non-cached, paging write<br/>
 Again , keep these in mind : )